 - We test different colors, call-to-actions, messaging and other important elements to determine what is the most effective in converting your visitors to leads/sales.

 Conversion Rate Optimization Tips

-Improving conversion rate is the end goal of any business website.
+Improving conversions is the end goal of any business website.
 Here are a few tips about which web design elements may affect conversion.

-When you are thinking about ideas for your website, keep in mind that everything you feature should have a meaning and a purpose.
-The part of a webpage visible to the visitor without scrolling down is called “above the fold.”
-Because most people don’t like to scroll, this is your most valuable online real estate, and you have to be very selective about what you want to feature there.
-Here are some of the techniques that work:
+When thinking about implementing new ideas for your website, keep in mind that everything you feature should have a meaning and a purpose.
+The section of a webpage visible to the visitor without scrolling down is called “above the fold.”
+Because most visitors don’t like to scroll, this area is your most valuable online real estate, and you have to be very strategic about what you feature there.

 - A reasonable number of choices.
 People get lost when there are too many options to consider.
-Don’t overload the page with calls to actions, but instead pick a few that are most meaningful or most popular among your customers.
+Don’t overload the page with too many calls-to-action, but instead pick a few that are most meaningful or most popular among your customers.

 - A clear value proposition.
-Customers won’t spend hours on your site figuring out what you do and why you do it better than others.
-Garb their attention instantly with a well-worded value proposition.
+Potential customers won’t spend more than a few seconds on your website if they don’t understand what you do, how you can help them, and why you’re better than your competition.
+Grab their attention instantly with a well-worded value proposition.